|

 Ross McNichol, Secretary

 Ross joined the CMS board in 2023 after serving on the End of Life Advisory Committee from 2022 to 2023.
-A Chartered Professional Accountant, Ross ran his own practice until his retirement, when he sold it to a leading accounting firm in Calgary.
-Ross is currently serving as the Chair of the Financial Oversight Committee and is the Board Secretary.
+Ross was re-elected to the CMS Board of Directors effective the AGM held on February 28, 2026, for another three-year term.
+Ross is a Chartered Professional Accountant who operated his own practice until retirement.
+He currently serves as Chair of the Financial Oversight Committee and as Board Secretary.
+Ross brings valuable financial expertise, governance experience, and a strong commitment to supporting CMS’s accountability and long-term sustainability.
 Contact Ross.

 Ross joined the CMS board in 2023 after serving on the End of Life Advisory Committee from 2022 to 2023.
-A Chartered Professional Accountant, Ross ran his own practice until his retirement, when he sold it to a leading accounting firm in Calgary.
-Ross is currently serving as the Chair of the Financial Oversight Committee and is the Board Secretary.
+Ross was re-elected to the CMS Board of Directors effective the AGM held on February 28, 2026, for another three-year term.
+Ross is a Chartered Professional Accountant who operated his own practice until retirement.
+He currently serves as Chair of the Financial Oversight Committee and as Board Secretary.
+Ross brings valuable financial expertise, governance experience, and a strong commitment to supporting CMS’s accountability and long-term sustainability.
 Contact Ross.

 Don Gnatiuk, Director